-Psychotropic drug Any medication administered for the treatment or amelioration of disorders of thought, mood, or behavior.
-Request for Law Calling 911 and requesting law enforcement assistance as a result of an individual Enforcement exhibiting seriously aggressive, self-injurious or other behavior that places the Intervention individual or others at risk of physical harm.
-Law enforcement should be called for assistance only when : caregivers are unable to remove other individuals from the hazardous situation to assure their safety and protection, safe implementation of physical management is impractical, and/or approved physical management techniques have been attempted but have been unsuccessful in reducing or eliminating the imminent risk of harm to the individual or others Destroist Restraint The use of physical devise to restrict an individual's movement.
-Restraint does not include the use of a device primarily intended to provide anatomical support Restrictive Those techniques which, when implemented, will result in the limitation of the Techniques individual's rights as specified in the Michigan Mental Health Code and the federal 100.1111144000 Balanced Budget Act.
-Examples of such techniques as limiting or prohibiting communication with others when that communication would be harmful to the individual; prohibiting unlimited access to food when that access would be harmful to the individual (excluding dietary restrictions for weight control or medical purposes); using the Craig (or veiled) bed, or any other limitation of the freedom of movement of an individual.
-Use of restrictive techniques requires the review and approval of the Committee.
-Serious physical Physical damage suffered by a recipient that a physician or registered nurse harm determines caused or could have caused the death of a recipient, caused the impairment of his or her bodily functions, or caused the permanent disfigurement of a recipient.
-Special Consent Obtaining the written consent of the individual, the legal guardian, or parent with Special Consent legal custody of a minor child, or a designated patient advocate prior to the implementation of any behavior treatment intervention that includes the use of intrusive or restrictive interventions or those which would otherwise entail violating the individual's rights.
-The general consent to the individualized plan of services and/or supports is not sufficient to authorize implementation of such a behavior treatment intervention.
-Implementation of a behavior treatment intervention without the special consent of the individual, guardian or parent of a minor may only occur when the individual has been adjudicated pursuant to the provisions of section 469a, 472a, 473, 515, 518, or 519 of the Mental Health Code.
-Therapeutic de- An intervention, the implementation of which is incorporated in the individualized escalation written plan of service, wherein the re3cipient is placed in an area or room, Cocalation accompanied by staff who shall therapeutically engage the recipient in behavioral de-escalation techniques and debriefing as to the cause and future prevention of the target behavior.
-Time out A voluntary response to the therapeutic suggestion to a recipient to remove himself or herself from a stressful situation in order to prevent a potentially hazardous outcome.
-Unreasonable force Physical management or force that is applied by an employee, volunteer, or agent emodernable force of a provider to a recipient in one or more of the following circumstances: There is no imminent risk of serious or non-serious physical harm to the • • recipient, staff or others.
-2. The physical management used is not in compliance with techniques approved by the provider and the responsible mental health agency.
+Serious physical harm Physical damage suffered by a recipient that a physician or registered nurse determines caused or could have caused the death of a recipient, caused the impairment of his/her bodily functions, or caused the permanent disfigurement of a recipient.
+Special consent Obtaining the written consent of the individual, the legal guardian, the parent with legal custody of a minor child, or a designated patient advocate prior to the implementation of any behavior treatment intervention that includes the use of intrusive or restrictive interventions or those which would otherwise entail violating the individual's rights.
+The general consent to the written IPOS and/or supports is not sufficient to authorize implementation of such a behavior treatment intervention.
+Implementation of a behavior treatment intervention without the special consent of the individual, guardian, or parent of a minor may only occur when the individual has been adjudicated pursuant to the provisions of section 469a, 472a, 473, 515, 518, or 519 of the Mental Health Code.
+Therapeutic de- escalation An intervention, the implementation of which is incorporated in the written IPOS, wherein the recipient is placed in an area or room accompanied by staff who shall therapeutically engage the recipient in behavioral de-escalation techniques and debriefing as to the cause and future prevention of the target behavior.
+Time out A voluntary response to the therapeutic suggestion to a recipient to remove himself/herself from a stressful situation to prevent a potentially hazardous outcome.

-The physical management used is not in compliance with the emergency interventions authorized in the recipient's individual plan of service.
-The physical management or force is used when other less restrictive measures were possible but not attempted immediately before the use of physical management or force.
-Person-centered planning A process for planning and supporting the individual receiving services that builds upon the individual's capacity to engage in activities that promote community life and that honors the individual's preferences, choices, and abilities.
-The personcentered planning process involves families, friends, and professionals as the individual desires or requires.
+Unreasonable force Physical management or force that is applied by an employee, volunteer, or agent of a provider to a recipient in one or more of the following circumstances: There is no imminent risk of serious or non-serious physical harm to the recipient, staff, or others.
+The physical management used is not in compliance with techniques approved by the provider and the responsible mental health agency.
+The physical management used is not in compliance with the emergency interventions authorized in the recipient's written IPOS.
+4. The physical management or force is used when other less restrictive measures were possible, but not attempted, immediately before the use of physical management or force.
+Person- centered planning (PCP) A process for planning and supporting the individual receiving services that builds upon the individual's capacity to engage in activities that promote community life and honors the individual's preferences, choices, and abilities.
+The PCP process involves families, friends, and professionals as the individual desires or requires.
 Seclusion The temporary placement of a recipient in a room, alone, where egress is prevented by any means.
-Note: Seclusion is prohibited except in a hospital or unit operated by the department, a hospital licensed by the department, or a licensed child caring institution licensed under 1973 PA 116, MCL 722.111 to 722.128.
-Support Plan A written plan that specifies the personal support services or any other supports that are to be developed with and provided for a recipient.
-Treatment Plan A written plan that specifies the goal-oriented treatment or training services, including rehabilitation or habilitation services, which are to be developed with and provided for a recipient.
+NOTE: Seclusion is prohibited except in a hospital operated by the department, a hospital licensed by the department, or a licensed child caring institutionlicensed under 1973 PA 116, MCL 722.111 to 722.128.
+Support plan A written plan that specifies the personal support services or any other supports that are to be developed with and provided for a recipient.
+Treatment plan A written plan that specifies the goal-oriented treatment or training services, including rehabilitation or habilitation services, which are to be developed with and provided for a recipient.